 Is there a verification deadline?

-The verification deadline for new students admitted for Fall 2016, who are initially awarded under our Priority Awarding Policy is May 15, 2016, and are subject to aid cancellation.
+The verification deadline for new students admitted for Fall 2017, who are initially awarded under our Priority Awarding Policy is May 15, 2017.
+New students who do not complete verification by May 15, 2017 are subject to award cancellation.
 If aid is canceled and verification is subsequently completed within the academic year deadline, federal funds will be reinstated.
 Priority funds may be reinstated based upon the availability of funds.